 "Jim Wacker was fully alive," Martinson said.
 "He had compassion, courage and integrity and lived more life than you would ever think was imaginable."

 Wacker's wife of 42 years, Lil, received a two-minute standing ovation.

-He won back-to-back national championships in the NAIA with Texas Lutheran in 1974-75 and Division II Southwest Texas, now Texas State, in 1981-82.
+Wacker won back-to-back national championships in NAIA with Texas Lutheran in 1974-75 and Division II Southwest Texas, now Texas State, in 1981-82.
 His '82 team went 14-0, earning him the College Division Coach of the Year honors by the American Football Coaches Association.
 He jumped to Division I TCU the next year.